simirian/nvim/README.md

     - [x] navigate directories
     - [x] basic manipulations (add, remove, move, copy)
     - [x] copy/move across buffers
+    - [ ] safe file system modification (as much error checking as possible)
     - [ ] file tree view for current directory
 - [ ] `nvim-manager` -> `lsp`, `projects`
     - I don't know how easy this will be to remove, but it can't be that hard